rcmdnk/vim_ahk/README.md

 |Alt+u/i/j/k| Select left upper/right upper/left lower/right lower pane.|
 |'|Open Quick-links menu.|

+## Cancelling changing status

+If you enable `ESC` or `Ctrl-[` to enter the normal mode, such y/d/c, multiple replace or visual mode can be cancelled by `ESC` or `Ctrl-[` and return the normal mode.

+But if you enable only VimJJ or VimTwoLetter, it does not work in these status.
+Expecially for multiple replace mode, you need to canncel at somewhere.
+In these status, `ESC` or `Ctrl-[` will canncel the status and return to the normal mode instead of sending key as is.

 ## Testing

 Run tests with `tests/run_vimahk_tests.ahk`.
 It opens Notepad and a Vim window, then starts vim_ahk.